Enjoy authentic cowboy culture, craft beers and the uncrowded outdoors in Cheyenne, Wyo.

 Bring your dog [as long as its on leash] to Freedom's Edge Brewing Co.
 It's family friendly and located at 1509 Pioneer Ave.
 If you're looking for food with your beer, head to Accomplice Beer Co. in the historic Cheyenne Depot.

-A narrated trolley tour that departs from the depot square will take you on a 90-minute ride through historic downtown, passing by the State Museum and botanic gardens, all the way north to Frontier Park and the Cheyenne Frontier Days Old West Museum.
-Tickets are $10 and can be purchased at the Cheyenne Depot.
-If you feel like getting out at any of the five stops made along the way you can hop off the trolley, explore the stop, and get on the next trolley that comes an hour and a half later.
+A narrated trolley tour that departs from Depot Square will take you on a 90-minute ride through historic downtown, passing by the State Museum and botanic gardens, all the way north to Frontier Park and the Cheyenne Frontier Days Old West Museum.
+The Cheyenne Botanic Gardens feature award-winning, curated displays of plants, shrubs and trees from around the world in the new Grand Conservatory.

 Feel like a cowboy or cowgirl at these three unique Cheyenne favorites.

 For a truly unique experience, the Terry Bison Ranch is a fully-functioning, 30,000 acre bison ranch with attractions for everyone.
 Trail ride and ATV through the ranch, rent a cabin or camp, go fishing, visit the Kid Corral and Trading Post Gift Shop and don’t miss the opportunity to hand-feed buffalo on the TRX train ride.
 On the bison train tour, loop over the Colorado border then back into Wyoming where the train will stop as the bison herd surrounds the train and nibbles treats from your hand.

 “We don’t encourage you to take a selfie with a bison at Yellowstone National Park or feed them out of your hand, but you can do that here,” Rudloff says.
 “You can actually be close to these extremely large creatures in a safe manner.”